Income Statement: Definition, Components, Format, & Examples

 Format of income statement

-A format of an income statement is very important as it is the means of communication of operating results to outsiders.
+The format of an income statement is very important as it is the means of communicating of operating results to outsiders.
 The income statement format includes details such as the company’s name, the title stating, “Income Statement”, the period covered, and other key components as discussed above.

 Company Name